qooxdoo/documentation/README.md

 that involve more than one page, please clone [the documentation repository](https://github.com/Qooxdoo/documentation) and do your edits.
-Before creating a PR with your changes, make sure to `npm install` and `npm run fix`.
-This will check your markdown and enforce certain style rules, plus line wrap the text for better source code readability.
+Before creating a PR with your changes, make sure to `npm install` and `npm test`.
+This will check your markdown and enforce certain style rules.